openzfs/openzfs-docs/docs/msg/ZFS-8000-2Q/index.rst

 ::

-   # zpool replace test c0t0d1
+   # zpool replace test sdb

 Existing data will be resilvered to the new device.
 Once the resilvering completes, the device will be removed from the pool.